netfri25/avx512-primes/README.md

  - wheel method for prime generation
  - proper masking of packed vector instructions
  - there's no form of modulo nor integer division in avx512
+ - divisibility check can be done using gcd
  - instrucions
     * `kandn`
     * `kmov`